willymcallister/willymcallister.github.io/_articles/logic.md

 comments: true
 ---

 Digital electronics is based on the ancient philosophy of *logic*.

 Logical variables are two-valued, or *binary*---either true or false.

-Logic values are combined with a short list of *operators*, AND, OR, and NOT.
+Logic variables are combined with a short list of *operators*---AND, OR, and NOT.

-We represent logic with equations, symbols, and truth tables.
+We represent logic several ways---with equations, symbols, and truth tables.

 Written by Willy McAllister.